aws/sagemaker-hyperpod-cli/doc/getting_started/cluster_management.rst

 .. note::
    **Region Configuration**: For commands that accept the ``--region`` option, if no region is explicitly provided, the command will use the default region from your AWS credentials configuration.

+   **Cluster stack names must be unique within each AWS region.** If you attempt to create a cluster stack with a name that already exists in the same region, the deployment will fail.

 Creating Your First Cluster
 ----------------------------